PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

               RX bytes:40589 (40.5 KB)  TX bytes:65923 (65.9 KB)
       ```

-    * When using a Raspberry Pi 3 based IoT device:
+    * For example, for a Raspberry Pi 3 device:

       ```
       $ ifconfig eno0